Country Music Hall of Fame and Museum: The Country Music Hall of Fame

 For a professional in the country music field, membership in the Country Music Hall of Fame, is the highest honor the genre can bestow.
 An invitation can be extended to performers, songwriters, broadcasters, musicians, and executives in recognition of their contributions to the development of country music.
 The hall of fame honor was created in 1961 by the Country Music Association (CMA); the first inductees were Hank Williams, Jimmie Rodgers, and Fred Rose.
 Roy Acuff, the first living artist to join the Hall of Fame, was elected in 1962.
-The most recent inductees (class of 2022) are Joe Galante, Keith Whitley and Jerry Lee Lewis.
+The most recent inductees (class of 2025) are Tony Brown, June Carter Cash, and Kenny Chesney.

 Over the Hall of Fame's history, the number of new members inducted each year has varied from one to twelve (no nominee was inducted in 1963, no candidate having received sufficient votes).
 Election to the Country Music Hall of Fame is solely the prerogative of the CMA.
 New members, elected annually by a panel of industry executives chosen by the CMA, are inducted formally during the Medallion Ceremony, part of the annual reunion of Country Music Hall of Fame members hosted by the Country Music Hall of Fame and Museum.
 The Country Music Hall of Fame® and Museum is a 501(c)(3) non-profit educational organization and does not participate in the election.

 Bas-relief portraits (similar to that in the Baseball Hall of Fame in New York) cast in bronze honoring each Hall of Fame member were originally displayed at the Tennessee State Museum in downtown Nashville until the Country Music Hall of Fame and Museum opened its own building in April 1967; in this barn-roofed facility at the head of Music Row, the bronze plaques formed a special exhibit.
 Through a licensing agreement with the CMA, the Museum exhibits the bronze plaques commemorating membership in a space and fashion befitting the honor.